sharath2243/QALEARN/README.md

 - ✅ Learnt about responses(The responses library is a mock server specifically designed for mocking out requests in Python.)
 - ✅ Explored prompts,alerts,dropdwon, select options dropdown, file input handling through selenium.
 - ✅ mocked ad-skipping using driver.excute_script.
+- ✅ Created `conftest.py`, wrote a shared fixture for Ui tests.
 ---

 ## 🚀 How to Run